Cases

 Touchscreen ATM.
 We designed a fully functional ATM interface using consistent, reusable components, focusing on details like clear call-to-action labels and strategic positioning.
 Still available to clients.

-Designing new user habits for the envelope-free deposit process.
+Designing new interaction patterns for the envelope-free deposit process

 Key Projects